lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 To prevent the watchdog bark or bite, software is expected to periodically reset the count when operating normally.
 This is referred to as petting the watchdog, and is achieved by resetting the count to zero.

-Since this timer functions as a watchdog, it has two additional functions not present in the always-on wakeup timer:
+Since this timer functions as a watchdog, it has three additional functions not present in the always-on wakeup timer:
 * Watchdog configuration lock
 * Watchdog pause in sleep
+* Watchdog pause during system escalation

 Unlike the wakeup timer, the watchdog timer configuration can be locked by firmware until the next system reset.
 This allows the option of preventing firmware from accidentally or maliciously disabling the watchdog.